 The HAHE specifies standards for its quality assurance activities taking into account the views, ideas or recommendations, if any, of higher education institutions and other stakeholders.
-The standards developed are published and revised according to the date of validity.
+The standards developed are published and revised according to the date they are valid.